Qumulo/docs/qq-cli-command-guide/fs/fs_modify_acl.md

 * Use the `-r` flag to specify the rights.
   {% include tip.html content="For full control, specify `-r All`." %}
 * Use the `-f` flag to specify ACL flags.
-  {% include note.html content="To ensure that the ACL applies to newly created files automatically, specify `"Object inherit" "Container inherit"`." %}
+  {% capture newFiles %}To ensure that the ACL applies to newly created files automatically, specify `"Object inherit" "Container inherit"`.{% endcapture %}
+  {% include note.html content=newFiles %}

 For example: